 The size of a grown rat is almost 18 to 20 inches; meanwhile, the size of a mouse is around 2 to 3 inches.

-The size of the trap for a mouse usually is much smaller compares to the trap for a rat.
+The trap size for a mouse usually is much smaller compared to the trap for a rat.

 This is an important decision to buy the right size of the rat trap vs. mousetrap, especially if you expect to catch the pet successfully.